ths728/FirstProject-TaskList/README.md

-# My Personal Project- Gomoku
+# My Project- Gomoku

-## A subtitle
+## Hongshu Tian

  Gomoku is a game on a 10x10 chessboard.
 Black and white chess are placed by two players (player black & player white) on grid one by one.
-When the 5 same colour chesses are placed in a straight line (horizontal, vertical and slash), player with that colour win the game.
+When the 5 same colour chess are in a straight line (horizontal, vertical and slash), player with that colour win the game.

  ## Phase 1, task 3
+ - As a user, I want to be able to place chess with coordinates.
+ - As a user, I want to be able to remove the last chess.
- - As a user, I want to be able to determine who wins the game.
+ - As a user, I want to be able to know who wins the game.